epfl-cs358/2024fa-superscanner8000/README.md

 - 2 NEMA-17 (stepper motor) (17HS4401 + A4988)
 - 2 Chihai CHF-GM37-550ABHL (brush motor) + L298N (driver)
 - 2 28BYJ-48 StepperMotor (stepper motor) + ULN2003 (driver)
+- 4 Magnets
+- 6 small ball bearings (for the gearbox)
+- 4 small omni bearings (for the caster wheel)

 Have access to:

 - LIPO Batterie
 - LIPO box (you can make it your own : [LIPO Protection tuto](https://github.com/epfl-cs358/cs358-resources/tree/main/cad/lipo_protection))
 - Batterie management system (3S 12V 40A Lithium Batterie BMS)
-- 3D printer with TPU filament (for the wheel)
+- 3D printer with TPU filament (for the outer wheel)
 - 3D printer with PET filament (bunch of it, pla should make it right too)
 - Laser cutting machine
 - MDF board 4mm